WSUCptSCapstone-Fall2022Spring2023/dell-pravegaolapjava/README.md

 TODO:

 Pravega's data streams need to be read and transformed from a row oriented manner in order to be written into Apache Druid in a column oriented manner.

+Adopt the Kafka indexing service to Druid to operate with the Pravega API, thus creating a Pravega indexing service to Druid .The goal is to examine the Kafka, Pulsar, and Kinesis-indexing-service setup then consults with the Pravega Java documentation to gain an insight into what the equivalent implementation of Pravega will be and how it can be transformed into a Pravega indexing service that facilitates automatic ignition of streams from the Pravega to Druid.

 ## Technologies
 Pravega